jaeg/hats-worker/README.md

 #### Response
 - response.Write(value)
-  - Used when a wart is in endpoint mode.
+  - Used when a worker is in endpoint mode.
 Writes to the response body of an http request.
   - returns nothing.
 - response.Error(errorString, statusCode)
-  - Used when a wart is in endpoint mode.
+  - Used when a worker is in endpoint mode.
 Writes an error in response to the endpoint.
   - returns nothing.
 - response.SetContentType(type)
-  - Used when a wart is in endpoint mode.
+  - Used when a worker is in endpoint mode.
 Sets the content type header.
   - returns nothing.
 - response.SetHeader(key,value)
-  - Used when a wart is in endpoint mode.
+  - Used when a worker is in endpoint mode.
 Sets the header specfied in key to the value.
   - returns nothing.

 #### Request